Andy Ibáñez Player Props: Tigers vs. Mariners

-Andy Ibanez is available when the Detroit Tigers battle Luis Castillo and the Seattle Mariners at T-Mobile Park Friday at 10:10 PM ET.
+Saturday, Andy Ibanez and the Detroit Tigers play the Seattle Mariners and George Kirby, with the first pitch at 9:40 PM ET.

-He returns to action for the first time since July 9, when he went 2-for-4 with two doubles against the Blue Jays.
+In his last action (on July 9 against the Blue Jays) he went 2-for-4 with two doubles.

 Andy Ibáñez Game Info & Props vs. the Mariners